gopherdata/gophernotes/README.md

 ### Windows

 **Important Note** - gomacro relies on the `plugin` package when importing third party libraries.
-This package is only supported on Linux currently.
+This package is only supported on Linux and Mac OS X currently.
 Thus, if you need to utilize third party packages in your Go notebooks and you are running on Windows, you should use the [Docker](#docker) install and run gophernotes/Jupyter in Docker.

 Make sure you have the MinGW toolchain: